GurpreetSK95/android-boilerplate/README.md

 # Android Boilerplate

-Sample Android app that we use at [ribot](http://ribot.co.uk) as a reference for new Android projects.
-It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/ribot/android-guidelines)
+Sample Android app that we use at FriendlyRobot as a reference for new Android projects.
+It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform.
+Initial project was forked from ribot  and modified to include Immutable data objects, a custom OKHTTP cache interceptor & our custom data stores and interactions rather than a single data manager.

 Libraries and tools included: